 Meet our specialists

-To start planning your vacation to The Blue Train or take a look at our itineraries to Cape Town
+Call us on 6469186980 to start planning your vacation to The Blue Train or take a look at our itineraries to Cape Town

 The Blue Train has an aura of mystique about it.
 This magnificent moving five-star hotel dates back to the 1920s.
 Its very name has become synonymous with the ultimate in luxury and personal service and presidents and kings have traveled aboard the Blue Train.